 The Rett Syndrome and Related Disorders Clinic at Kennedy Krieger provides expert diagnostic services and treatment for children, adolescents and adults with Rett syndrome and associated disorders.

 Who We Are

-Kennedy Krieger Institute, through its Neurology and Neurogenetics Clinic, is one of the few healthcare providers in the mid-Atlantic that diagnoses and treats this syndrome.
-We provide comprehensive medical evaluations, clinical care and genetic testing.
-In addition to our expertise in this very rare disorder, our interdisciplinary resources mean that our patients’ needs can be met at one location.
+Kennedy Krieger Institute, through its Center for Synaptic Disorders, is one of the few healthcare providers in the Mid-Atlantic that diagnoses and treats these syndromes, through comprehensive medical evaluations and clinical care.
+In addition to our expertise in these rare disorders, our interdisciplinary resources mean that our patients’ needs can be met at one location.
 It is our goal to help our patients and their families gain a better understanding of the condition and access appropriate medical care and therapeutic interventions to improve their overall health and quality of life.

 Diagnosing Rett Syndrome